 - The Stewpot, a mission opportunity to interact with the poor in the Dallas area.
 The Stewpot is run by First Presbyterian Church, Dallas.
 Youth help serve meals at the homeless shelter known as the Bridge.

 - Church under the Bridge, in Waco, Texas, incorporates creating meals for the homeless and serving them at worship held under an overpass in Waco.
 The youth arrive at church Saturday night to prepare the food, spend the night, and wake up early on Sunday to go to Waco, TX to serve the homeless.

 - 30 Hour Famine, an event open to all youth.
 30 Hour Famine involves worship, mission and activities while fasting to support world hunger.
 This event tries to make youth feel the physical and emotional pains of hunger and make others aware of hunger related issues in the world.
 Youth also raise money before the event through World Vision to help hungry children all over the world.
-Trinity youth have raised over $100,000 in their fight against World Hunger. (link to our Blog post about 30 Hr.
-Famine)
+Trinity youth have raised over $151,000 in their fight against World Hunger.

 - Project Linus, an organization that provides blankets to sick and homeless children.
 Trinity youth make blankets each year in Logos, our Wednesday night program, to give to this organization.